 Step 2: Modify the shard count

-Hologres is a distributed, real-time data warehouse engine.
-Data is stored across multiple data partitions, known as shards, in the underlying storage system.
-A proper shard count allows for better utilization of distributed computing resources and supports parallel processing, which improves query performance.
+Hologres stores data across multiple partitions called shards.
+Setting an appropriate shard count enables better use of distributed computing resources and parallel processing, which improves query performance.

-An 8-Core Hologres instance has a default shard count of 2.
-After you upgrade the instance, the shard count remains 2 even though the number of compute nodes (Workers) increases.
-This configuration prevents the system from fully leveraging its distributed query capabilities.
-After the upgrade, you must adjust the shard count.
+An 8-Core instance defaults to 2 shards.
+After an upgrade, the shard count stays at 2 even though the number of compute nodes (Workers) increases, which prevents the system from fully using its distributed query capabilities.
+You must adjust the shard count after the upgrade.
 For more information, see Manage table groups and shard counts.

 You can also perform the following steps in the HoloWeb console.
-For more information, see Manage table groups.
+For more information, see Table group management.

 For a 64-Core Hologres instance, a shard count of 40 is recommended.
 Run the following command to create a new Table Group and set its shard count:

-In this command, new_tg_name specifies the name of the new Table Group and shard_count specifies the number of shards.
+new_tg_namespecifies the name of the new Table Group andshard_countspecifies the number of shards. -

 Run the following command to set the new Table Group as the default.
 New tables that you create will automatically belong to this group.